rchain/architecture-docs/contracts/contract-design.rst

 Reflection is widely recognized as a key feature of practical programming languages.
 Known broadly as "meta-programming", reflection is a disciplined way to turn programs into data that programs can operate on and then turn the modified data back into new programs.
 Java, C#, and Scala eventually adopted reflection as a core feature, and even OCaml and Haskell have ultimately developed reflective versions [#]_.
 The reason is simple: at industrial scale, programmers use programs to write programs.
 Without that computational leverage, it would take too long to write advanced industrial scale programs.

-Constructs
+Preamble: Basic Constructs
 --------------------------------------------------------------------------

-Before we make the case for why a concurrent model will yield the scalable blockchain, we introduce core concepts.
+Before we make the case for why the rho-calculus model of concurrent computation will beget the scalable blockchain, we introduce core concepts that are mostly consistent with message-passing paradigms, with a few very useful outliers.
 The rho-calculus constructs *processes* and *channels*.
+Independent processes may *only* interact by passing messages over channels.

 We can think of **a process as an abstraction of an independent thread of control.** A process is of arbitrary complexity; it may refer to an atomic operation or to a superset of protocols.
-A process can be stateful but does not assume persistent state and can therefore be thought of a the general form of a “smart contract”, which is necessarily stateful[#]_.
-Hence, every smart contract is a process but not every process is a smart contract.
+A process can be stateful but does not assume persistent state and can therefore be thought of as the more general form of a “smart contract”, which is necessarily stateful[#]_.
+Hence, every smart contract is a process, but not every process is a smart contract.

 .. [#] The coming sections will describe smart contracts as processes with persistent state, consistent with an interpretation of values as linear resources.

 **A channel is an abstraction of a communication link between two processes** that:

-1. Has an associated name (identifier); and
+1. Has an associated name (identifier).
+2. Is statically typed; and
-2. Is provably unguessable and anonymous unless deliberately given by a process.
+3. Is provably unguessable and anonymous unless deliberately given by a process.

 Processes interact by sending and receiving messages.
 A message:

-1. Is issued over channels; and
+1. Is passed over a channel; and
-2. May be a simple value, *a channel*, a data structure, or *the code of a process*.
+2. May be a simple value, *a channel itself*, a data structure, or *the code of a process*.

-It goes without saying that abstraction is a powerful tool for managing complexity.
-This presentation is sufficiently abstract to allow the implementations of processes, channels, and messages to go undefined.
-For that reason, the model can be used to reason about a variety of concurrent protocols on a number of architecture layers, from stack-level evaluation to network-level node communications.

-Syntax and Semantics
+Formal Syntax
 ---------------------------------------------------

 The rho-calculus presents the following syntax, where :code:`P` and :code:`Q` are processes.
 These basic terms also happen to be the primitives for RChain's contracting language: